devoworm/Digital-Bacillaria/README.md

 Figure 4.
 Examples of _Bacillaria_ filament moving through the water column (represented as a flow field).
 Click to enlarge.

+### Current state of the project

+To see where we are in this project, please explore this repo or read our [latest publications](https://github.com/devoworm/Digital-Bacillaria/tree/master/Manuscripts).

 ## REFERENCES (numbered in alphabetical order):
 [1] Sabater, S. (2009).
 [Diatoms](https://www.sciencedirect.com/science/article/pii/B9780123706263001356). _Encyclopedia of Inland Waters_, 149-156. doi:10.1016/B978-012370626-3.00135-6